President of the Legislative Yuan

-The president of the Legislative Yuan is the presiding officer of the Legislative Yuan of the Republic of China.
+The president of the Legislative Yuan is the presiding officer of the Legislative Yuan of the Republic of China, which formerly ruled mainland China before 1949.

 The incumbent president is Han Kuo-yu, a legislator from the Kuomintang.

 Election

 Official residence of President of the Legislative Yuan in Taipei.

 The president is elected by and from among all members of the Yuan in a preparatory meeting held on the first reporting day of the first session of each Legislative Yuan, and he shall serve a term the same length as that of other members.

 Duty

 The president presides over the Yuan Sittings and the meetings of the Committee of the Entire Yuan and is responsible for the administration of the Yuan.
 In the cases in which the president of the Legislative Yuan is unable to attend to his or her duties, the vice president acts in his or her place.

 List of presidents of the Legislative Yuan

 Pre-1947 Constitution

 During the Nationalist government era, the president of Legislative Yuan was appointed by the Central Committee of the Kuomintang (Nationalist Party).